Why You Should Put Oil in Your Hair

 Furthermore, by supporting a deep level of health in the body, increased ojas and balanced vata will assist future healthy hair growth and naturally luscious locks!

-What Type of Oil?
+What Type of Oil Is Best?

-Healthy Hair Oil is a wonderful blend of sesame and coconut oils with some key herbs for hair growth, like bhringaraj (known as “ruler of the hair”), amalaki, and brahmi/gotu kola.
+Healthy Hair Oil is a wonderful blend of sesame and coconut oils with some key herbs for healthy hair growth, like bhringaraj (known as “ruler of the hair”), amalaki, and brahmi/gotu kola.
 These are all cooling and cleansing to pitta in the scalp, as well as calming and relaxing to the mind.

 How To Apply Oil to Your Hair